emirdeliz/barcode-reader-zbar-webassembly/README.md

-# Barcode Read - Ts and Webassemnly
+# Barcode Read - Ts and Webassembly

 Barcode reader written in Ts and using webassembly.
 In addition, it calculates the check digit as well.